 - Work out no less than 3 hours before bedtime

-- Drink lots of water before, during and after exercise
+- Drink lots of water before, during and post workout

 - Only consume caffeine before your exercise, not continuously throughout